 Hideo Kojima had given Masahiro Sakurai his blessing to add Solid Snake to the series as soon as Melee, but was not able to include him in the roster due to development being nearly complete at the time.
 He would instead make his debut in Brawl.

-Shigeru Miyamoto personally requested Pac-Man be made a playable character for Brawl, as Pac-Man is his favorite video game character, but — like the previous two examples — Sakurai was unable to think of a good moveset at the time.
+Shigeru Miyamoto personally requested Pac-Man be made a playable character for Brawl, as Pac-Man is his favorite video game character, but Sakurai was unable to think of a good moveset at the time.
 He would make his debut in 3DS and Wii U, which happened to be the first Smash game developed by Bandai Namco, which owns the character.

 A section of Chapter 5 of King's Quest (2015) consists of some ideas that were developed for earlier chapters (according to some concept art) but cut, among them a goblin riding on a rat and an entire song by Whisper.
 They surface here when old Graham becomes confused about the earlier stories he had told his granddaughter Gwendolyn, with her correcting him on the details as a meta-commentary (she literally says that the Whisper song, in particular, would've "made that chapter too long.")

 Undertale was originally going to have a magic system, but as the lore developed and humans were firmly established as non-magical, it had to be cut.
-Deltarune has you play as a party of three, and the two non-humans do have access to magic.
+Deltarune has you play as multiple people, and all of the non-humans do have access to magic.